Collard Greens

 Why are collard greens healthy?

 Collards are powerfully nutritious: rich in vitamins (A, B-6, C, and K) and minerals (calcium, iron, folate, and magnesium).
-They’re also high in choline, an essential precursor to compounds your body makes to regulate everything from cellular integrity to mood and memory.
+They’re also high in choline, an essential precursor to compounds your body makes to regulate everything from cellular integrity to mood and memory and sleep support.

 What do collard greens taste like?